 Time management e Public speaking.
 Course dedicated to marketing, trade marketing and communication people.

-Objective: support the management of complex projects in a working context modified by smart working with particular attention to meeting management through the development of targeted presentations manageriality involvem corporate culture prevention.
-For this reason, all employees are actively involved in identifying prevention and improvement activities in the working environment and are empowered to spread the safety culture.
+Objective: support the management of complex projects in a working context modified by smart working with particular attention to meeting management through the development of targeted presentations.

 Health & Safety first of all prevention